 Unincorporated associations, not being legal entities, could not be liable in tort, contract, or otherwise for conduct taken in their names.
 On the other hand, their members could be.
 Courts borrowed from the law of partnership the concept that the members of the association, like partners, were co-principals.
-As co-principals they were individually liable.
+As coprincipals they were individually liable.
 Again courts and legislatures, responding to concerns of their constituents about this result, modified these rules.
 Courts found that, in large membership associations, some members did not have the kind of control or participation in the decision process that made it reasonable and fair to view them as co-principals.
 Legislatures also took steps.
 Perhaps the most striking are the statutes adopted in many States in the last decade excusing officers, directors, members, and volunteers of nonprofit organizations from liability for simple negligence.
-There is great variety in the details; a few statutes condition the immunity on the association 501(c)(3).
+There is great variety in the details; a few statutes condition the immunity on the association carrying appropriate insurance or qualifying under Internal Revenue Code Section 501(c)(3).